vutting4221/veechain.github.io/docs/smart-chain/wallet/wallet_api.md

 The provider API is all you need to create a full-featured web3 application.

 That said, many developers use a convenience library, such as ethers and web3.js, instead of using the provider directly.
-If you are in need of higher-level abstractions than those provided by this API, we recommend that you use a convenience library.
+If you need higher-level abstractions than those provided by this API, we recommend that you use a convenience library.

-Today, many dApps are built on top of higher-level API provided by [web3-react](https://github.com/NoahZinsmeister/web3-react) or [use-wallet](https://github.com/aragon/use-wallet) (which builds on top of web3-react).
+Today, many dApps are built on top of the higher-level API provided by [web3-react](https://github.com/NoahZinsmeister/web3-react) or [use-wallet](https://github.com/aragon/use-wallet) (which builds on top of web3-react).

  * web3-react